Economics is a great choice if you have an active interest in how we as individuals and as a society make choices.

 A number of students accompany Economics with one or both Accounting and Business Studies.
 Economics has specialist classrooms equipped with interactive whiteboards and conducive group tasks and problem solving.
 The course will develop your Maths, English and Business skills.
 These are essential and are tested throughout the course and in the final exams.
 You will be supported in your studies by specialists economics staff who have many years of teaching and examining experience between them.
 All first year students get a second year appointed to them to act as a subject mentor if they wish.

 Economics is about choice and the impact of our choices on each other.
 It relates to every aspect of our lives, from the decisions we make as individuals or families to the structures created by governments and firms.
 An economic way of thinking can help you to make better choices.
+A number of our current students accompany Economics with one or both Accounting and Business Studies.
+You will be taught in specialist classrooms equipped with interactive whiteboards which allow for group tasks and problem solving.
+The course will develop your Maths, English and Business skills.
+These are essential and are tested throughout the course and in the final exams.
+You will be supported in your studies by specialists economics staff who have many years of teaching and examining experience between them.

 In Theme 1 and Theme 2 you will be introduced to the nature of economics, how markets work and why they fail.
 You will consider the role of government and the UK economy.